Structure-preserving Finite Element Methods for Stationary MHD Models: Concluding remarks

 \section{Concluding remarks}

 In this paper we considered the mixed finite element discretizations of the stationary MHD system.
 Compared to the time-dependent system, the Gauss's law of magnetic field is an independent equation which cannot be derived from the Faraday's law.
 Therefore classical techniques of Lagrange multipliers are employed to impose the Gauss's law.

-Two structure-preserving discretization methods proposed in the previous sections for the stationary MHD system preserve both the discrete energy law and most importantly the Gauss's law $\nabla\cdot \bm{B}=0$, but nevertheless they differ significantly in many ways.
+The structure-preserving discretization proposed in this paper for the stationary MHD system preserves both the discrete energy law and most importantly the Gauss's law $\nabla\cdot \bm{B}=0$.

-The formulation based on $\bm{B}$ and $\bm{E}$ is similar to the time-dependent case studied in \cite{Hu.K;Ma.Y;Xu.J.a}.
+We note that we can also use a formulation based on $\bm{B}$ and $\bm{E}$, which is similar to the time-dependent case studied in \cite{hu2014stable}.
 But the well-posedness of such a formulation can only be established when the Reynolds number $R_{e}$ is assumed to be sufficiently small.
-To remove such an undesirable constraint, we proposed a new formulation based on $\bm{B}$ and $\bm{j}$.
-Such a formulation was partially motivated by the fact that the energy is given in terms of $\|\bm j\|$ instead of $\|\bm E\|$.
+To remove such an undesirable constraint, we proposed the new formulation using $\bm{B}$ and $\bm{j}$ as the variables.
+Such a formulation was partially motivated by the fact that the energy is given in terms of $\|\bm j\|$ rather than $\|\bm E\|$.